April 3 - Responded to a disturbance call in the area of 1st Street North. This matter is under further investigation.

 adults don’t do anything to stop the bullying.

 • When asked, students uniformly expressed the desire that t eachers intervene rather than ignore teasing and bullying.

 Weekly Traffic Report:

-There were fifteen verbal warnings given out for various traffic offenses.
-There was one citation issued for No Insurance; and two Winter Parking citations were issued.
+There were two verbal warnings issued for various traffic offenses.
+There was one citation issued for Speed.